In What Direction Will Talos Energy Inc.'s (NYSE:TALO) Stock Goes From Here? - The Dwinnex

-The closing price of Talos Energy Inc. (NYSE: TALO) was $14.67 for the day, up 1.17% from the previous closing price of $14.50.
-In other words, the price has increased by $+0.17 from its previous closing price.
-On the day, 1448693 shares were traded.
-TALO stock price reached its highest trading level at $14.82 during the session, while it also had its lowest trading level at $14.40.
+The closing price of Talos Energy Inc. (NYSE: TALO) was $13.83 for the day, down -1.07% from the previous closing price of $13.98.
+In other words, the price has decreased by -$0.15 from its previous closing price.
+On the day, 1082649 shares were traded.
+TALO stock price reached its highest trading level at $14.40 during the session, while it also had its lowest trading level at $13.73.

 Sponsored